clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 The _allcertsfoundaturi.csv_ (Microsoft Excel) lists all AIA URLs and the CA certificates found, or certificate-retreival errors.

-* The key columns include&nbsp;&nbsp;Error (if any), Certificate DN, Issuer (DN), Serial Number, Not Before, Sig Alg (Signing Algorithm), Subject Key, and Authority Key.
+* The key columns include:&nbsp;&nbsp;Error (if any), Certificate DN, Issuer (DN), Serial Number, Not Before, Sig Alg (Signing Algorithm), Subject Key, and Authority Key.

 ### 5. All Certificates File (_allcerts.csv_)